Avoidant Restrictive Food Intake Disorder (ARFID)

 What is ARFID?

-ARFID is a new eating disorder diagnosis referenced in the DSM-5.
+ARFID is a relatively new eating disorder diagnosis referenced in the DSM-5.

 Previously coined “Selective Eating”, it involves limitations and/or restrictions around food, particularly around the intake of certain types of food or certain amounts.

-Rather, it is classified by a rejection of certain foods often due to a sensitivity in taste, texture, smell, appearance or temperature.
+Rather, ARFID typically involves avoidance of certain foods often due to a sensitivity in taste, texture, smell, appearance or temperature.

 Someone suffering with ARFID may struggle with socialising and eating around others, and suffer from serious nutritional deficiencies, weight loss in adults and stunted growth in children.